 I will never forget our first Sunday.
 Missy, along with a crew of smiling adults, joyfully and warmly greeted Ruby and Birdie!
 It was an incredible feeling.
 And it was so genuine!!
 I stood in awe, actually it was complete amazement!
 I felt like the girls were wanted, safe, loved and any potential need would be tended to without any begrudging thoughts!

-It was crazy-wonderful to snuggle up next to my handsome hubby of 38 years as we listened to a pastor who preached expository-style from the inerrant word of God – the Bible!
-Pastor Les’s message was so uplifting!
+It was crazy-wonderful to sit next to my hubby of 38 years as we listened to a pastor who preached expository-style from the inerrant word of God – the Bible!
+The message was so uplifting!
 (With so many pastors glossing over scripture in favor of stories, current culture and political correctness, his strongly Biblical message was a wonderful relief!)

 I still start to cry as I think of going to pick the girls up when service was over.
 I found Ruby “singing” with bubbly delight with Miss Kelsey…and Birdie playing happily nearby!